Bradfield/algos/trees/binary-heap-implementation.md

 maintaining the heap order property.
 The **heap order property** is as
 follows: In a heap, for every node $x$ with parent $p$, the key in $p$ is smaller than or equal to the key in $x$.
-Figure 2 &lt;fig\_heapOrder&gt; also illustrates a complete binary tree that has the heap order property.
+Figure 2 also illustrates a complete binary tree that has the heap order property.

 ![Figure 2: A Complete Binary Tree, along with its List